-A type of bazaar where inexpensive goods are sold or bartered.
+A “flea market” is a type of bazaar where inexpensive goods are sold or bartered.
 It’s typically located outside.

 Example: My clothes are getting old.
-Some of my shirts and pants have holes in them.
-Yeah, I think it’s time for some new clothes.
-Since there’s a flea market in town, maybe I’ll go there later today to see if they have any cheap, nice looking clothes for sale.
+Some of my shirts and pants even have holes in them.
+I think I’ll head over to the flea market to see if they have any cheap, nice looking clothes for sale.

 The Origin Of ‘Flea Market’

 A flea market is a place where things are sold; it has a wide variety of items available.
 There are things such as fresh foods, worn clothes, furniture, and much more.
 People go to these markets to exchange goods, either by buying, selling, or even bartering for an item.